-Kelp Noodle Salad with Creamy Peanut Dressing
+Easy Kelp Noodle Salad with Peanut Sauce

 If it is your first time trying kelp noodles, this recipe is a great place to start.
 The simple mix of carb-free kelp noodles, crisp vegetables, and homemade peanut sauce creates a perfect salad that is satisfying, healthy, and incredibly flavorful.